bailabs/tailpos/README.md

 <b> o Sales Reports </b>
   Can generate X and Z readings and attendant shift sales totals.

+### License
+This project is released under the GPLv3 license, for more details, take a look at the LICENSE file in the source.

 ### How To Install

 First, you'll need NodeJS and NPM: